saroltah/we_love_vinyls_frontend/README.md

 13. Dislike is not working… Needed to add like_id to serializers

-14. I logged out, but keeps me from logging in.. so temporarily deleted the redirection… in my back-end views, I didn’t import the refresh token.
+14. I logged out, but keeps me logged in..
+I didn’t import the refresh token.

 **Known bugs:**